rahil627/my-programming-stuff/langs/programming-languages.md

   - https://elixirforum.com/t/ruby-in-2023-can-and-should-elixir-replace-ruby-for-simple-scripting/58214
     - not a big enough program to make use of functional programming?
   - https://www.reddit.com/r/elixir/comments/1bo0a8o/why_did_you_switch_from_rails_to_phoenix/

+##### the rest:
 **OCaml**
+  - conclusion: overall a great garbage-collected langauge, slow and solid in development. it's only con really isn't the langauge itself, it's that haxe attracted all the game devs. there just isn't a need for it if i use haxe already (also garbage collected).. and though a functional paradigm attractive, it's just not the right paradigm for games. perfect for parsing/compiling programs though..!
   - "OCaml unifies functional, imperative, and object-oriented programming under an ML-like type system."
     - in the functional to object-oriented/procedural sprectrum, OCaml is closer to functional, whereas Haxe is closer to object-oriented/procedural, giving it a very good profile and balance, making it far more practical than more functional languages
     - the "O" stands for object-oriented